Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 ### 6 Oct 2021
 * *1 hour* Came up with a high level pipeline which could be used to structure/cluster unsupervised data
-* *1 hour* Researched potential evaluation metrics to evaluate image clusters
+* *2 hours* Researched potential evaluation metrics to evaluate image clusters

 ### 8 Oct 2021
 * *0.5 hour* Set up version control with appropriate project template